Now Enrolling for 2020.

 Class is live-streamed everyday via Cisco Webex secure video conferencing; this allows students to follow along with the instructor in real-time, as well as ask questions, ask for clarification or guidance, use interactive screen sharing, and message the instructor via the Webex Chat.

 On the first day of class you can start working through each lesson in the syllabus.
 Each lesson contains new information/ concepts, explanations/ examples, video(s) that demonstrate the material, and assignments.
 An instructor will be available to help you via email, phone, text, video call, and in-person.
 Your instructor will track your progress by reviewing your work daily, and make sure you do not fall behind.
-You are also welcome on the UNF campus at anytime to attend class, work on assignments, or receive assistance.
+You are also welcome on to campus at anytime to attend class, work on assignments, or receive assistance.